 The definition of dangerous driving is that:

-- the way a person drove fell far below what would be expected of a competent and careful driver, and
+- a) the way a person drove fell far below what would be expected of a competent and careful driver, and

-- it would be obvious to a competent and careful driver that driving in that way would be dangerous.
+- b) it would be obvious to a competent and careful driver that driving in that way would be dangerous.
 It is also dangerous driving if it would have been obvious to a competent and careful driver that driving a vehicle in its current state (for example, with defective brakes or other defective safety-critical components) would be dangerous.

 This offence is tried in a Crown Court.
 The maximum penalty is a prison sentence of 14 years and/or an unlimited fine.
 The driver must be disqualified from driving for a minimum period of two years unless there are special reasons not to disqualify.
 The court must also order the driver to be disqualified until s/he passes the appropriate driving test.
 In rare cases where the driver is not disqualified, the driver’s licence must be endorsed with between three and 11 penalty points.